Bhardwaj-Prabal/Torro-File-/README.md

 - **Secure Access Control:** Files are reassembled only when requested by authorized users.
 - **Redundancy:** Distributed storage ensures data availability and resilience.
 - **Scalability:** Easily scales to handle large file sizes and increasing users.
+- **Ledger System:** Tracks and logs all file access and retrieval activities for audit and verification purposes.
+This provides transparency and ensures compliance with internal policies.

 ---